Hudson Yards Concrete Casing

 When complete, the concrete casing will preserve the ability to construct a new tunnel that connects New Jersey with Penn Station, as envisioned in the Hudson Tunnel Project.

 It also preserves the ability to meet the growing demand for passenger rail service west of the Hudson River and throughout the Northeast by expanding rail capacity under the Gateway Program.

-With funding from Congress and the Federal Railroad Administration, Amtrak is constructing a concrete casing beneath the Hudson Yards in Midtown Manhattan to preserve the underground right-of-way for a future rail tunnel connecting to New York Penn Station.
+With funding from Congress and the Federal Railroad Administration, Amtrak and partners are constructing a concrete casing beneath the Hudson Yards in Midtown Manhattan to preserve the underground right-of-way for a future rail tunnel connecting to New York Penn Station.

 Passwords are case sensitive, should be at least 10 characters long and should include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~